shamy1st/mongodb/README.md

 * if we changed age to 20 the index will slow down the speed of the query.
 * then you should choose index depending on your query because sometimes it will slow down.

-### Creating Compound Indexes
+### Compound Indexes

-* the order of the fields doesn't matter.
+* the order of the fields is important
+* the second field is not supported by compound index

 \> db.contacts.createIndex({"dob.age": 1, gender: 1})

+* but in the query it doesn't matter which field comes first

 \> db.contacts.explain("executionStats").find({"dob.age": 35, "gender": "male"})